Crown Trade Paint Review

 Crown Trade Vinyl Matt

 Crown Trade Vinyl matt has a lovey matt finish to it.
 That might sound like a daft thing to say, but the sheen level on some other brands is an issue.
-I don’t think there are a lot of polymer binders in the paint, meaning it can drag when you’re applying it and the overall finish is not very durable.
-Crown Trade Vinyl Matt is value for money though.
+I don’t think there are a lot of polymer binders in Crown vinyl matt, meaning it can drag when you’re applying it and the overall finish is not very durable.
+It is value for money though.
 Considering it is better than any retail vinyl matt, they deliver the product for a good price.
 The opacity is outstanding too!!

 Crown Trade Vinyl Matt gets a 7 / 10.
 If it was a bit more durable this would be an amazing product.